online-junkie/SmHodule/README.md

+# SmHodule

-SmHodule is using the new Wifi SoC ESP8266 a System on Chip as powerful as an Arduino.
+SmHodule is using the Wifi SoC ESP8266, the ESP8266 is a System on Chip and is as powerful as an Arduino.

 SmHodule = Smart Home module for the Internet of Things.